-At First Baptist we believe that biblical baptism is symbolic— it doesn’t “save” you— but also that baptism is very important in the life of every believer.
+At First Baptist we believe that biblical baptism is symbolic— it doesn’t “save” you— but is very important in the life of every believer.
 It is a symbol of both your commitment to Christ and to Christ’s church.
 We require that those desiring membership at First Baptist be baptized — either previously at the time of your commitment to Christ or prior to becoming a member of First Baptist.

 The New Testament records that baptism always followed conversion, never preceded it, and was not necessary for salvation (Acts 2:1-41; 8:36-39; 16:30-33).
 Christ commanded believers to follow him in this ordinance.
 Baptism by immersion pictures what Christ did on the cross for us.
-It also pictures our old life being put away and our new life in Christ (Romans 6:4).
+It also pictures our old life being put away and putting on our new life in Christ (Romans 6:4).

 At the time of baptism, the pastor or other person performing the baptism step into the baptistery with the one being baptized and stand in the middle of the baptistery.
 The pastor asks the person being baptized, “Is it your testimony that Jesus Christ is Lord?”
 With an affirmative answer, the pastor will lower the new believer all the way under the water and then bring the person immediately back up to standing.